California Driver Handbook - Sharing the Road

 - Staying visible (e.g. never weave between parked vehicles).

-- Riding as near to the right curb or edge of the roadway as possible—not on the sidewalk.
+- Riding as near to the right curb or edge of the roadway as practicable.

 - Making left and right turns in the same way drivers do, using the same turn lanes.
 If the bicyclist is traveling straight ahead, he or she should use a through traffic lane rather than ride next to the curb and block traffic making right turns.